*Revised from March 3, 2016

-Women love the idea of an impossible romance; where the heroin, despite the circumstances, is still found to be worth winning, worth pursuing, worth redeeming by her unforeseen love, until against all odds he wins her heart and heals its brokenness.
+Women, as well as some men, love the idea of an impossible romance; where the heroine, despite the circumstances, is still found to be worth winning, worth pursuing, worth redeeming by her unforeseen love, until against all odds he wins her heart and heals its brokenness.

 The recipe for most romance novels tends to stay upon that common thread.
 Women want to read about redemptive love.